Jeronics/fashion-mnist-test-case/README.md

 ## 1. Training and Hyperparameter tuning

-To train or tune a model.
-Run the ```hyperparameter_optimization``` script.
+To train or tune a model, run the ```hyperparameter_optimization``` script.
-Before you do so, apply the following changes:
+Before you do so, tweak the following variables in the script:

 ```
 ## Variables to change
 # Where you wish the model to be stored in the artifacts folder.